sujithsumo-cloud/CloudOps-NOC-AutoRemediation/Enhancements/README.md

 OpsCenter

-Operational issue recording and tracking
+Incident recording and tracking

 SSM Agent

-Receives Systems Manager commands on the EC2 instance
+Receives and executes Systems Manager commands on EC2

-Run Command — Technical Remediation

-Lambda
-   ↓
-Boto3
-   ↓
-SSM SendCommand API
-   ↓
-AWS-RunShellScript
-   ↓
-SSM Agent
-   ↓
-EC2
-   ↓
-systemctl restart httpd

-Purpose:

-Fix the supported technical problem.

-OpsCenter — Operational Tracking

-CloudWatch Alarm
-      ↓
-OpsCenter Action
-      ↓
-OpsItem
-      ↓
+Technical remediation path

+Lambda → Boto3 → SSM SendCommand → AWS-RunShellScript → SSM Agent → EC2

+Operational tracking path

-Status Tracking
+CloudWatch Alarm → OpsCenter → OpsItem → Status Tracking

-Purpose:

-Record what happened and track the operational issue to closure.

-6. What Is an OpsItem?
+8) What Is an OpsItem?

-An OpsItem is an operational work item stored in Systems Manager OpsCenter.
+An OpsItem is an operational work item in Systems Manager OpsCenter.

-For this enhancement, the existing P1 alarm automatically creates an OpsItem when the alarm enters the ALARM state.
+For this enhancement, when the P1 alarm enters the ALARM state, OpsCenter creates an OpsItem.

-During testing, the OpsItem recorded information including:
+Example test values

 Field

-Tested Value
+Value

 Source